 What is CRLF injection vulnerability?

 The attacker attacks the web application by inserting carriage and linefeed (cr and lf) via the user input area.
 The CRLF injection attack dupes the web server or the web application into thinking that the first object given has terminated and another object has started running.
-CRLF characters are not intended to be malicious because they are originally used to separate the HTTP headers and actual web content.
+CRLF characters are not intended to be malicious because they are originally used to separate the HTTP or HTTPS headers and actual web content.
 However, they can still be used as payloads for malicious attacks.

 The main reason behind the CRLF injection attack is accepting unsanitised input from the user before validating that from a trusted source.